 - Meanwhile spray each side of the tortillas with non-stick pan spray.
 In a large skillet over high heat, add four of the tortillas and cook for 1-2 minutes on each side, just until slightly browned.
+Repeat with the remaining tortillas.
 Set aside.
 In that same skillet add the onion and peppers and saute for 2-3 minutes.

 - In a large bowl toss together the chicken, onions, peppers, tomato, spices and half the can of enchilada sauce.

 - Spoon ⅓ cup of the mixture over each tortilla and roll up.
 Arrange the rolled tortillas in a sprayed 8x10 pan.